Mário Jardel: Atlético Rio Negro Clube

 On 21 December 2010, it was reported that Jardel signed a one-year deal with Atlético Rio Negro Clube from Manaus, Amazonas.

 International career

 Jardel was capped for the national team first when he was 19 years old.
 In March 1993, Jardel capped one time for the Brazil national under-20 football team during the FIFA U-20 World Cup in Australia.
 Brazil became champions of the tournament.

-Jardel's debut for the Seleçao was as a substitute replacing Ronaldo during a friendly game against Russia in August 1996.
+Jardel's debut for the Seleção was as a substitute replacing Ronaldo during a friendly game against Russia in August 1996.
 He was also a part of the national team squad during the Copa América tournament in 2001.

 Political career

 In the 2014 general election, Jardel was elected to the Chamber of Deputies on the Brazilian Social Democratic Party ticket, with 41,000 votes.

 According to Brazil's Public Prosecutor's Office, Jardel and 10 other people have extorted staff, nominated fake members and diverted funds for their own benefit.
 The Prosecutor's Office finished the accusation in February 2016 as a result of the investigation started in 2015 (Operação Gol Contra), triggering the process to terminate Jardel's term in the Chamber of Deputies.
 Fellow politician Marlon Santos stated at the time that Jardel was involved in activities "which are not compatible with parliamentary ethics".
 Jardel was also accused by Santos of being involved in drug trafficking, with Santos stating "There is clear proof that the car allocated by the parliament has been used to drive drug dealers around".

 On 8 June 2016, the Parliament Ethics commission approved the request to terminate Jardel's term.
 The case was transferred to the Constitution and Justice Commission, who approved the case in December 2016.
 A final vote was held in the Parliament in December 2016 where it was unanimously decided to terminate Jardel's term.